Stakeholder Update Email Prompts: 15 Templates People Actually Open

 A stakeholder email fails when it reads like a journal entry.
 People skim.
-Good updates lead with status (green/yellow/red), one line on what changed, and the ask, if there is one.
-These 15 templates cover every flavor of update: weekly status, blocker, slip, milestone, exec rollup, and the ones nobody teaches you to write.
-(When the update becomes a live walkthrough rather than an email, switch to the 10-slide work-presentation outline for the same one-message discipline in slide form.)
+The updates that get read lead with status (green / yellow / red), one line on what changed, and the ask, if there is one.
+That order matters: project-management guidance is consistent that you should lead with the RAG status and avoid hedging like “mostly green” or “amber but fine” (see Rebel’s Guide to PM on communicating RAG status).
+These 15 templates encode that discipline for every flavor of update: weekly status, blocker, slip, milestone, exec rollup, and the ones nobody teaches you to write.
+When the update becomes a live walkthrough rather than an email, switch to the 10-slide work-presentation outline for the same one-message rule in slide form.

 Who this is for